fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmCommandS/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmCommandS
+title: FvwmCommandS
-type : module
+type: module
-weight : 300
+weight: 300
-description : |
+description: |
   This is a server that runs in the background allow you to issue commands to fvwm via FvwmCommand on the command line (say inside a terminal like xterm).